Start a Spiritual Journal

 Keeping a journal can be a spiritual practice that allows you to connect internally and express yourself.
 It can be a supportive and helpful practice during difficult times—one that can help you understand and uncover how you’re feeling in the moment.
-“Journaling allows us to connect with our wisdom and creativity.” says Julie Haber, M.Div, senior spiritual wellness provider at Canyon Ranch in Tucson.
+“Journaling allows us to connect with our wisdom and creativity.” says Stephanie Ludwig, PhD, MA, MDiv, Director of Spiritual Wellness at Canyon Ranch® Tucson.
 “The process serves as a useful tool for bringing insight and heightened awareness to ourselves and our lives.”

 Whether you write in a notebook, type on a tablet or laptop or speak into a recorder, documenting moments of your life is a personal practice that you can engage in as often as you like, whenever you feel inspired.